solana-labs/wormhole-hackathon/README.md

 # Solana's Wormhole Hackahthon &middot; $250k of prizes + seed funding

-Hackathon dates: October 28th through November 14
-Type: Online and global
++Hackathon dates: October 28th through November 14 +Type: Online and global

 ## Introduction
 Solana is the fastest, low-fee, censorship-resistant blockchain built to enable high-growth applications to scale to masses.
 Wormhole is the first trustless, bidirectional bridge that connects Ethereum with Solana.
 Wormhole allows new and existing crypto projects, businesses, and communities to move tokenized assets seamlessly across blockchains to benefit from Solana’s high speed (50,000 transactions per second) and low cost (less than $0.0001 per transaction).